-According to our data, the national average for assisted living costs in 2019 is $4,468 per month.
-This is closely aligned with the Genworth’s 2019 Cost of Care Survey reporting of a national average of $4,051 per month.
-To see a breakdown of assisted living costs according to Genworth and Seniorly families, take a look at the table below to find the average costs for some of the most expensive and inexpensive states across the United States.
+To see a breakdown of assisted living costs, take a look at the information below to find the average costs for some of the most expensive and inexpensive states across the United States.

 Before diving deeper into the cost of assisted living, it’s helpful to first understand that assisted living pricing can be complicated.
 Let’s start with some common pricing terms:

-Why spend extra for social activities, pools, larger living spaces, or extensive on-site health care if you prefer watching television and only need minimal health care and supervision?
+Why spend extra for social activities, pools, larger living spaces, or extensive on-site health care if you prefer gardening or knitting and only need minimal health care and supervision?

 Basic assisted living communities often have limited options when it comes to food and activities.
 Housing units are small, sometimes shared, studio-sized spaces.
-But even with a lower price, any community worth considering will have impeccably clean facilities, friendly, well-trained staff, and up-to-date certifications.
-Be sure to research user reviews on Google, Yelp, Facebook, and other sites.
+But even with a lower price, any assisted living community cost is worth considering and should have impeccably clean facilities, friendly, well-trained staff, and up-to-date certifications.

 Choosing a boutique assisted living community is also ideal if you or your loved one has increased medical care needs.
-The higher cost often includes specialized staff trained in geriatric health.
+The higher cost often includes specialized staff trained in geriatric health and wellness programs.
 Nurses certified in memory care, nutrition, mobility, medication management, etc. are often on-hand to support your loved one anytime.

 No matter the level of luxury you choose, any good community should feel safe and secure, with certified, caring staff members.
 No bargain is worth risking the well-being of your loved one.

 With over 30,000 assisted living communities across the United States (according to the CDC) there are many different types of housing options at different costs.
-So, be confident that balancing cost and exceptional care for your loved one is possible to attain.
+So, be confident that balancing cost and exceptional care for your loved one is possible to attain in-home care alone.

 Then, look into the costs of various assisted living options.
-This cost of living calculator is also a great tool to give you a better ballpark estimate of costs.
 Make sure to take into consideration the living expenses that will now be included in monthly assisted living fees.
 That initial sticker shock may subside once costs like transportation, food, bills, cleaning services, and medical care are rolled into one.

 Ensure you thoroughly discuss with each community exactly what is included in your monthly fees.
 Also, ask what additional fees you should expect, like initiation fees, grooming & bathing, medication management, housekeeping, etc.